-If the Member has a proposal for an amendment, he or she should access the legislative drafting services offered by lawyers in the Office of the Law Clerk and Parliamentary Counsel.
-Based on written instructions given to them by Members, the legislative counsel will draft amendments on a confidential basis, in both official languages and in accordance with established legislative drafting standards.
-The amendments, once drafted, will be sent to the Member, who can then decide whether he or she wishes to move them.
+If the member has a proposal for an amendment, he or she should access the legislative drafting services offered by lawyers in the House of Commons’ Office of the Law Clerk and Parliamentary Counsel.
+Based on written instructions given to them by members, the legislative counsel will draft amendments on a confidential basis, in both official languages and in accordance with established legislative drafting standards.
+The amendments, once drafted, will be sent to the member, who can then decide whether he or she wishes to move them.
 It is advisable to contact the legislative counsel as early as possible in the process so that the draft amendments may be prepared and considered within the applicable time constraints.

 The drafting of amendments requires the legal expertise offered by legislative counsel.
 An amendment may be properly drafted in a legal sense but, because parliamentary procedure is not a field of law, it may be inadmissible under the procedural rules and practices of the House of Commons.
 Members are encouraged to obtain the advice of the legislative clerks on the procedural admissibility of their proposed amendments.
-On occasion, a slight rewording can rescue an otherwise inadmissible amendment.
 Like the legislative drafting service, procedural advice is confidential.

 Notice is not required to propose an amendment at committee stage unless the committee itself adopts a rule to that effect.
 However, in order to have an orderly and thorough examination of the bill, Chairs often request that members submit their amendments to the clerk of the committee in advance of the clause-by-clause study of the bill.
-The amendments do not need to be signed.
 The legislative clerk arranges the amendments in a package in the order in which they appear in the bill.
 When there is sufficient time, and if the committee agrees, the package can be circulated to the committee in advance of the clause-by-clause meeting.
 This way, all the members of the committee can see what changes their colleagues wish to make to the bill.

 Debate on clause-by-clause

-The Chair will call Clause 1 unless it is the short title, in which case it will be considered after all the other clauses.
+The Chair will call the first clause of the bill.
 The rest of the clauses will be considered one by one in the order they appear in the bill.
-(Note: Some clauses may be "stood", which means that the committee has decided to postpone consideration of these clauses until later in the process.)

 - Only members of the committee may propose amendments.